 The State Emergency Service (SES) of Ukraine said a fire broke out at the Fischer ski factory in the town of Mukachevo in Zakarpattia.
 Photographs suiggest it will not be re opening anytime soon.

-The Mukachevo-based factory is Europe’s biggest ski manufacturer.
+The Mukachevo-based factory is one of Europe’s biggest ski manufacturers.
 The Fischer group of companies placed 85 percent of their production capacitiy on the 19 hectares site in Zakarpattia.
 In 2017, the company’s turnover reached EUR 38 million and its net profit amounted EUR 3,3 million.-

 "The roof of a one-story building of a production facility with a warehouse (total area of 20,000 square meters) at Mukachevo-based ski factory JSC Tysa caught fire at 02:00 Kyiv time on October 12.
 SES units put out the fire on 9,000 square meters at 04:55 Kyiv time," the SES press service said on Monday.